Are you ready to wrap up our easy and easy to follow 7-step housetraining guide? These last few steps are crucial, so pay attention.

 Step Five: Look For Cues, Give One Back

 Now that you know how to teach your puppy when and where to potty, you need to know what to do when it actually eliminates.
-Once your at the potty spot, you'll see your little doggie sniff the ground intently, perhaps pace or circle, or maybe come to a sudden halt.
+Once you're at the potty spot, you'll see your little doggie sniff the ground intently, perhaps pace or circle, or maybe come to a sudden halt.
 All of these behaviors are cues that in just a few seconds, your puppy will either produce a puddle or make a deposit.

 No matter what your puppy's pre-potty signal is, you need to give it a cue in return as soon as it starts to eliminate.
 This cue, or potty prompt, should be something like “do your business” or “go potty now.”
 Use the same phrase each time your pup goes, and keep the following point in mind: Make sure you can say the phrase in public.